abel-tefera/portfolio/README.md

 ### Usage

-To run the project, execute the following command: N/A
+To run the project, execute the following commands:

-### Run tests

-To run tests, run the following command: N/A
+- Run the index.html file using a live server
+- Make changes to the HTML/CSS
+- See the changes on your browser without refreshing

 ### Deployment